octopus-db/documentation/docs/source/data_tables.rst

 UPDATED_AT  timestamptz
 =========== =========== ==== ==== ======== ==================

-* REFDBID

-* REFDOI
+* REFDBID -- Unique identifier in the format *Name<colon>YearKeyword* where Name is the Family name of the first author, Year is the publication year, and Keyword is a catchy single word from the publication title.
+No whitespace or special characters are allowed.
+The keyword must not be numeric.

-Publication Digital Object Identifier (DOI), if available
+* REFDOI -- Publication Digital Object Identifier (DOI), if available

 * AUTHORS -- Full sequence of publication authors in the format *FamilyA, ForenameA; FamilyB, ForenameB; ...*